An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

-In Step $3$, we perform a (greedy) routine to spread out the mass of each $s_l$ to several support points.
+{\bf Step 3.} Next, we perform a (greedy) routine to spread out the mass of each $s_l$ to several support points.
 We do so by picking a set of lexicographically maximal support points $x^l_{iq_i}$ in each $P_i^l$ (i.e., we pick an $x^l_{iq_i}$ with a largest first coordinate, and among those one with a largest second coordinate, and so on).
 Then we move mass $d_{\text{min}}$ to the weighted centroid $c=\sum_{i=1}^N \lambda_i x^l_{iq_i}$, where $d_{\text{min}}$ is the minimal mass among the $d^l_{q_i}$.
-Such a centroid, viewed as a partial measure with one support point, trivially has a non-mass splitting transport to the support points it was constructed from.
-We repeat this scheme until all of the mass of a support point has been spread out, then continue with the next support point.
+We repeat this scheme until the whole mass of $s_l$ has been spread out.
+The result is a partial measure $\bar P^l$ that has a non-mass splitting transport by construction.
+Then we continue with the next support point.

-Finally, in Step $4$ we combine the partial measures from Step $3$ to a new measure.
-It is at least as good an approximation of an exact barycenter as $\bar P_\text{org}$.
-This is because in Step $3$, for any chosen set of support points $x^l_{iq_i}$ we put the corresponding mass on their weighted centroid, which is a best-possible choice (and certainly at least as good as transport from $s_l$).
+{\bf Step 4.} Finally, we combine the partial measures $\bar P^l$ from Step $3$ to a new measure.
+It is at least as good an approximation of an exact barycenter as $\bar P_\text{org}$: Step $1$ and $2$ do not change the cost of transport.
+In Step $3$, for any chosen set of support points $x^l_{iq_i}$ we put the corresponding mass on their weighted centroid, which is best-possible (at least as good as transport from $s_l$).

 We sum up the favorable properties of the algorithm in Theorem \ref{thm:fixingtheproperties}.
 In addition to the existence of a non-mass splitting transport, and keeping a $2$-approximation error, we are able to bound the size of the support by the square of the bound in Proposition \ref{sparsethm}.
 We do {\em not} prove that the returned measure is an approximate barycenter (which implies optimality over the given support by definition).
 The associated non-mass splitting transport is trivial to construct, but we do {\em not} prove that this transport is optimal.
 Due to this, we have to be careful in the wording of the following statements (Theorems \ref{thm:fixingtheproperties} and \ref{cor:nonmasssplit}).
-A detailed proof is given in Section \ref{sec:localimprovement}.
+A detailed proof is given in Appendix \ref{sec:localimprovement}.

 \begin{theorem} Algorithm \ref{algo:nonmasssplit} returns a measure $\bar P'$ supported on a subset of $S$ with $\phi(\bar P') \leq 2 \cdot \phi(\bar P)$ and there is a non-mass splitting transport realizing this bound.
 Further $|\bar P'|\leq (\sum_{i=1}^N |P_i| - N + 1)^2$. \end{theorem}